DustanBaker/DustanBaker/README.md

 - 👋 Hi, I’m @DustanBaker
-- 👀 I’m interested in Learning practicle software and applications.
+- 👀 I’m interested in Learning practical software and applications.
-- 🌱 I’m currently learning Computer Science/Software Engeneering at SNHU.
+- 🌱 I’m currently learning Computer Science/Software Engineering at SNHU.
 - 💞️ I’m looking to collaborate on small projects.
 - 📫 How to reach me dusty@dustybaker.us